-I hope this helps!posted over 1 year ago
+I hope this helps!posted almost 2 years ago

 Try using this stuff at night:

 Its super-moisturzing.
 And then in the morning, put some moisturizer on again under your foundation.
-I would try one of the Clinique foundations if you’ve got super dry skin-just go talk to one of the reps at the counter and they will help you out!posted over 1 year ago
+I would try one of the Clinique foundations if you’ve got super dry skin-just go talk to one of the reps at the counter and they will help you out!posted almost 2 years ago

 Make Her Feel Welcome with Chic Points

 10 points - Become a fan

 5 points - Vote her photos into the Style Gallery

 1 point - Post a comment on her photos